 - : When I pull on this green bag, all of the oxygen goes out of this test chamber!

-The COCES has recently developed an on-line survey to obtain information about university community engagement and service initiatives.
-Results of the survey produced some interesting findings
+The COCES annually administers a faculty/staff survey to obtain information about university community engagement and service initiatives.

 COCES Leadership Council